 3. Irish Museum of Modern Art (11-minute walk)

 Even if you’re not a huge fan of modern art, a visit to the beautiful location is reason enough to make the 11-minute walk to the Irish Museum of Modern Art.
 Housed in a building in Kilmainham dating back to the 17th century, the Museum presents a wide variety of art in a changing programme of exhibitions.
 The lushly manicured gardens are lovely to explore too.

 4. Kilmainham Gaol (17-minute walk)

-Infamous for being the site of incarceration for many Nationalist leaders including harles Stewart Parnell, Patrick Pearse and Eamon de Valera, Kilmainham Gaol has played a hugely significant and symbolic part in Irish history and the prison is well worth a visit.
-Located a 17-minute walk west of Pearse Lyons Distillery, I’d say it would be better to start your day there and head over for a drink afterward!
+Infamous for being the site of incarceration for many Nationalist leaders, including Charles Stewart Parnell, Patrick Pearse and Eamon de Valera, Kilmainham Gaol has played a hugely significant and symbolic part in Irish history and the prison is well worth a visit.
+Located a 17-minute walk west of Pearse Lyons Distillery, I’d say it would be better to start your day there and head over for a drink afterwards!

 FAQs about visiting the Pearse Lyons Distillery in Dublin